KartikeyaPandey313/TubeSpirev1.2/README.md

 This project is built on an uncompromising foundation.

 - **🚀 UNCOMPROMISING SPEED:** Engineered for pure velocity.
 A lightweight Flask backend and efficient processing pipeline mean your downloads are handled with minimal overhead.
-No waiting.
-No excuses.

 - **✨ RADICAL SIMPLICITY:** Power doesn't require complexity.
 The UI is brutally efficient and intuitive, designed to serve your needs and then get out of the way.
 - **🛡️ ABSOLUTE PRIVACY:** Your operations are your own.
 TubeSpire's core application operates on a zero-log policy for user downloads.
 No user accounts, no download history.
-Period.

 <p align="right"><a href="#-table-of-contents">↑ back to top</a></p>